Energy studies that guide your decisions

 - Meet evolving energy code requirements

-- Qualify for CMHC MLI Select and ACLP financing
+- Qualify for MLI Select and ACLP financing programs

 - Access Hydro-Québec, Énergir, and provincial incentive programs

-- Make informed decisions about building performance based on reliable data
+- Make informed decisions based on reliable data

-Our energy studies serve developers, investors, architects, lenders, and building owners who need to understand how their buildings consume energy and what can realistically be done to improve it.
+Our energy studies support developers, investors, architects, lenders, and building owners who want to understand how their building uses energy and what can realistically be improved.

-- Multi-unit residential buildings pursuing CMHC MLI Select mortgage loan insurance
+- Multi-unit residential buildings pursuing the MLI Select program financing

 - Developers applying for CMHC Apartment Construction Loan Program (ACLP) financing

-- New multi-unit construction projects requiring compliance with NECB or NBC energy codes
+- New construction projects requiring energy code compliance

-- Architects and design teams assessing building performance during early design stages
+- Architects and design teams assessing performance during early design stages

-- Investors evaluating energy performance and operating costs during acquisition due diligence
+- Investors evaluating energy performance during acquisition due diligence

-These studies provide the technical foundation for evaluating energy performance, quantifying improvement opportunities, and supporting financing and incentive applications.
+These studies provide a clear basis for understanding building performance, quantifying improvement opportunities, and supporting financing and incentive applications.

-The CMHC MLI Select program provides enhanced mortgage loan insurance terms for multi-unit residential properties that achieve measurable outcomes across three categories:
+The CMHC's MLI Select program provides enhanced mortgage loan insurance terms for multi-unit residential properties that achieve measurable outcomes across three categories:

 Projects accumulate points across these categories.
 A minimum of 50 points is required to qualify.